 The MPO hosted a public open house event on June 27, 2019, to present the existing conditions analysis of the region's transportation system.
-This report resulted in Chapter III: STATE OF THE SYSTEM.
-EPR, p.c. contacted over 70 stakeholder groups from the PPP and Title VI Plan.
+This report resulted in CHAPTER III: STATE OF THE SYSTEM.
+EPR, P.C. contacted over 70 stakeholder groups from the PPP and Title VI Plan.
 Consultants also posted flyers in public spaces throughout the region.
 Despite the intensive outreach effort and an accessible location, there was limited attendance at the event.
-Due to the COVID 19 pandemic, the second public open house occurred as an online town hall, on July 7, 2020.
-During the town hall, the consultants presented the draft project list for public review.
-Appendix D documents both events.
+Due to the COVID 19 pandemic, the second public open house occurred online.
+APPENDIX documents of both events.